 Huayna Money – Préstamo Ráido | 100,000 | Peru |

-Google has now suspended some of the apps after being reported by McAfee, but those who have downloaded the apps on the list will have to manually uninstall them to protect their personal information.
+Currently, Google has suspended several apps following reports from McAfee; however, those who have downloaded the apps on the list must manually uninstall them to protect their personal information.
 Users are advised to check their phones for any suspicious apps on the list.
-In addition, limiting the installation of apps from unknown sources is also an effective measure to reduce risks.
+Additionally, limiting the installation of apps from unknown sources is also an effective measure to minimize risks.

 Source: https://thanhnien.vn/15-ung-dung-android-chua-phan-mem-doc-hai-phai-go-bo-ngay-18524112800051698.htm